osrf-migration/srcsim-wiki/cloud.md

 1. Log in to https://cloudsim.io
 1. Click on the SRC link (on the left menu bar, under the Dashboard)

-### Create an SRC constellation
+### Start an SRC constellation

 Click on the round button (with a + inside) to create a new constellation.
 You must supply:

 * the Github repository URI containing your code, for example `git://github.com/username/reponame.git`
 * the Github deploy private key for that repo (private repos only).
 See the "One-time setup" section above to learn how to set up the deploy key.

 Click on continue to launch the machine instances on the cloud.

 ### Start a constellation